 As per a Research and Markets’ report, the global predictive analytics market size is said to grow to USD 21.5 billion by 2025 from USD 7.2 billion in 2020, at a CAGR of 24.5%.

-Various factors such as increasing use of machine learning and artificial intelligence, acquisitions, and product launches in this market are expected to drive the adoption of predictive analytics software and services.
+Various factors such as increasing use of machine learning and ai development services, acquisitions, and product launches in this market are expected to drive the adoption of predictive analytics software and services.

 Now let’s take a look at an example to see how predictive analytics works.